Texas Tech University: Athletics

 The Red Raiders football team, is a member of the NCAA Football Bowl Subdivision (formerly known as Division I-A) and is coached by Joey McGuire.
 Throughout the 2000s, then head coach Mike Leach lead the team to national prominence.
-In 14 of its last 15 seasons, the Red Raiders have finished with a winning record, the fourth-longest such streak in the nation at the time.
-The Red Raiders have made 36 bowl appearances, which is 17th most of any university.
+The Red Raiders have made 41 bowl appearances, which is 20th most of any university.
 From 1932 to 1956, as members of the Border Intercollegiate Athletic Association, the Red Raiders won eight conference championships and one co-championship, the most held by a Border Conference member.
 After joining the Southwest Conference, the Red Raiders added conference co-championships in 1976 and 1994.

 Jones AT&T Stadium is home to the Red Raiders football team.
-The stadium, named for Clifford B. and Audrey Jones, opened in 1947 and has a capacity of 60,454.
+The stadium, named for Clifford B. and Audrey Jones, opened in 1947 and has a capacity of 60,229.
 In 2000, the stadium was renamed Jones SBC Stadium after SBC Communications made a $30 million contribution to the university.
 Following SBC Communications' acquisition of AT&T Corporation in 2006 and its subsequent adoption of the AT&T name, the stadium was renamed Jones AT&T Stadium.
-The stadium's original seating capacity was 27,000, but it was expanded in 1959, 1972, 2003, 2009, 2010, and 2013.
+The stadium's original seating capacity was 27,000, but it was expanded several times.
+As of fall 2024, its total capacity is 60,229.

 On August 7, 2008, the Board of Regents of the Texas Tech University System announced a $25 million expansion project.
 The expansion added a Spanish Renaissance-themed façade to the stadium's east side.
 In addition to the improvements to the facility's exterior, the expansion added 1,000 general-admission seats, 550 club seats, and 26 suites.
 Texas Tech allocated $19 million to the expansion and added another $6 million through fund-raising initiatives.
 On November 20, 2008, university officials announced the project's fundraising goal had been exceeded.
 The expansion' groundbreaking ceremonies took place on November 29, 2008, and construction was completed before the 2009 football season.